We’ve put together a guide to your rights as a worker during the COVID-19 pandemic.

-- You are also entitled to a minimum daily pay of 2 hours.
+- If your employer sends you home from work for being sick, you are entitled to a minimum daily pay of 2 hours.
 For example, if you arrive to work with a cough, and your employer sends you home, you are entitled to at minimum 2 hours of pay.

-Were you laid off or have your hours dramatically reduced?
+I was laid off or my hours were dramatically reduced

 - If you were fired without cause, laid off, or had your hours reduced by 50% or more without notice, you are owed severance.
 You must have been employed for more than 3 months to receive severance.